Quasi-Conformal Convolution : A Learnable Convolution for Deep Learning on Simply Connected Open Surfaces: Conclusion

 We also establish a comprehensive theoretical foundation for convolution on Riemann surfaces and the proposed QCC.
 This not only enhances our understanding of QCC but also provides valuable insights for constructing models tailored to specific tasks.

 Our experiments demonstrate the effectiveness of QCCNN across a range of applications, including Riemann surface image classification, craniofacial analysis using 3D facial data, and facial lesion segmentation.
 In each case, QCC outperforms existing methods in terms of accuracy and reliability.
 The proposed QCC framework offers significant potential for advancing deep learning applications in fields involving complex, non-Euclidean geometric structures.
+Our future work is planned to extend quasi-conformal convolution to more general cases, such as high-genus surfaces.